Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 ## About

 Switch manager is a centralised component to handle button pushes for your wireless switches.
-This includes anything passed through the event bus.
+This includes anything passed through the event bus or MQTT.
 The component relies on switch blueprints which is easily made to allow GUI configuration of your switches and their button pushes.
 This helps remove clutter from the automations view as they will be handled independently by this component.

 This component is still currently in ALPHA status and will most likely contain bugs yet I have done various testings.